The invariants of the Weil representation of $\mathrm{SL}_2(\mathbb{Z})$: The main theorem

 In all these cases $\C[D]^{\Gamma}$ is $1$-dimensional.
 We wrote $M$ for the set of isotropic elements whose order is equal to the level of $D$.
 In the indicated cases $M$ has a canonical decomposition $M = M^+ \cup M^-$.
 We denote the above discriminant forms as $D^{x,s}_p$ where $x$ is the square class and $s$ the signature of $D$ and the generator of the subspace of invariants as $i^{x,s}_p$.

 \begin{thm} Let $D$ be a discriminant form of even signature $s$, square class $x$ and level $p^l$ where $p$ is a prime.
 Then the invariants of the Weil representation on $\C[D]$ are generated by the invariants $\uparrow_H^D(i^{x,s}_p)$ where $H$ is an isotropic subgroup of $D$ such that $H^{\perp}/H$ is isomorphic to the discriminant form $D^{x,s}_p$. \end{thm} {\em Proof:} Recall that the invariants $\inv_D(e^{\gamma})$, $\gamma \in I$ generate $\C[D]^{\Gamma}$.
 Let $\gamma \in I$.
-We show that at least one of the following possibilities holds: \begin{itemize} \item[i)] $D$ is a fundamental discriminant form, \item[ii)] $\inv_D(e^{\gamma})$ is induced from smaller discriminant forms, i.e.\ $\inv_D(e^{\gamma})$ is a linear combination of lifts of invariants for suitable isotropic subgroups, \item[iii)] $\inv_D(e^{\gamma})=0$. \end{itemize} Then by induction and by the transitivity of the isotropic lift $\inv_D(e^{\gamma})$ is a linear combination of isotropic lifts of elements $i^{x,s}_p$.
-Another consequence is that the invariants of the fundamental discriminant forms are not induced from smaller discriminant forms.
+We will show below that at least one of the following statements applies: \begin{itemize} \item[i)] $D$ is a fundamental discriminant form, \item[ii)] $\inv_D(e^{\gamma})$ is induced from smaller discriminant forms of the same signature and square class as $D$, i.e.\ $\inv_D(e^{\gamma})$ is a linear combination of lifts of invariants for suitable isotropic subgroups of $D$, \item[iii)] $\inv_D(e^{\gamma})=0$. \end{itemize} Then the theorem follows by induction on the order of $D$: If $|D| = 1$, the discriminant form is fundamental.
+Let $|D|>1$.
+If $D$ is fundamental, there is nothing to prove.
+Suppose $D$ is not fundamental.
+Let $\gamma\in I$.
+If $\inv_D(e^{\gamma}) \neq 0$, then it is a linear combination of invariants which are lifts of invariants on smaller discriminant forms.
+The induction hypothesis implies that the invariants on the smaller discriminant forms are induced from the fundamental invariant corresponding to $D$.
+By the transitivity of the isotropic lift (see Proposition \ref{amk}) $\inv_D(e^{\gamma})$ is a linear combination of lifts of the fundamental invariant on isotropic subgroups of $D$.
+This finishes the induction.